Unhappy customers can cost your business a fortune.

 Choose which suits you best, or you can do all three like most businesses.
 Using all three mediums can help you get a lot of information to help improve your products or services.
 But be mindful of how often you send these surveys to avoid overwhelming your customers.

 There are also best practices that you should follow depending on the survey medium you choose.
-For example, it’s best to avoid “Yes or No” survey questions when doing in-app customer surveys.
-They might be easy to measure and use for your customers, but they won’t necessarily give you the information you need.
+For example, avoiding “Yes or No” survey questions is best when doing in-app customer surveys.
+They might be easy to measure and use for your customers, but they won’t give you the necessary information.
 Use scale questions instead to gather the best results.

 When conducting post-service or post-purchase surveys, use open-ended questions to draw out the best feedback to help improve your product or service.
-You can also use scaling to measure customer satisfaction, but open-ended questions allow you to gather more information on what made the customer happy or unhappy about your product or service.
+You can also use scaling to measure customer satisfaction.
+Still, open-ended questions allow you to gather more information on what made the customer happy or unhappy about your product or service.

 6. Analyze and put your data to use